CkCreative/binance-spot-trading-bot/README.md

 }
 ```

- :warning: CAUTION:warning::: YOU WILL LOSE MONEY IF YOU SET A VALUE LESS THAN 1.
+ :warning: CAUTION for `BUYING_PRICE_DIVIDER`:warning::: YOU WILL LOSE MONEY IF YOU SET A VALUE LESS THAN 1.

 ## Detailed Installation Instructions